-Analyzing the Fig. 5 - CWT scalogram of the i_1 , an increase in the amplitude value of the fundamental component, corresponding to the frequency of the supply voltage ($f_s = f{sN} =$ 100 Hz), can be observed as the T_L level increases.
-Analysis of the scalogram did not make it possible to isolate the frequency components whose amplitude value increased as a result of ITSCs.
+Analyzing Fig. 5 - the i CWT scalogram, an increase in the amplitude value of the fundamental component, corresponding to the frequency of the supply voltage ($f_s = f{sN} = 100$ Hz), can be observed as the T_L level increases.
+Analysis of the scalogram did not facilitate isolating the frequency components whose amplitude value increased as a result of ITSCs.
 Nevertheless, in the case of the i_2 CWT scalogram, a significant increase in the values of the amplitudes of the coefficients corresponding to the f_s component $|CWT{i2}(f_s,t)|$ as a result of the occurrence of a short-circuit is evident, over the entire range of the analyzed T_L and N{sh} .
-Also important, only a small effect of T_L on the value of these amplitudes is visible.
-CWT scalograms for rated T_L and three different f_s (rotation speeds) are shown in Figure 6.
+It is also important that only a small effect of T_L on the value of these amplitudes is visible.
+CWT scalograms for rated T_L and three different f_s (rotation speeds) are shown in Fig. 6.
 As in the case of operation at rated f_s , in the case of the i_1 CWT result, there are no visible symptoms that could indicate PMSM stator winding fault.